A Guide on Enterprise Software Development

 Support & Maintenance

-The support and maintenance phase of an enterprise software development is the period between the go-live date and the end of the contract period.
+The support and maintenance phase of an enterprise applications development is the period between the go-live date and the end of the contract period.
 Within custom software development, this phase begins with the release of the final product and ends when all support requests have been resolved or until the software expires.

 Best Practices for Enterprise Software Development